 Lex Filipowski is a Sales and Marketing expert as well as a motivational and transformational speaker.
 His vision and work is to help people to "Be Who They Are" and "To Live Their Dreams."
 He offers his workshops throughout the world. www.thesuccessvibration.com You can contact Lex directly at 201-953-9984 or E-mail at:Lex@TheSuccessVibration.com - Lex@TheSuccessVibration.com

 We do not offer Federal Financial Aid.

-We offer a 0% interest payment plan option to be paid off by graduation and a 8% payment plan option, up to be paid off up to 12 months after graduation.
+We offer a 0% interest payment plan option to be paid off by graduation and a 8% payment plan option, to be paid off up to 12 months after graduation. (restrictions apply)

 Ask about any possible percentage discounts based on down payment and co-signer availability.